 Carol Dweck says in her book Mindset: The New Psychology of Success, It’s not easy to just let go of something that has felt like your self for many years…nothing is better than seeing people find their way to things they value.

-As an entrepreneur, you value your business.
+As an accounting firm owner, you value your business.
 Every time you take on a new challenge you teach yourself to value your efforts.
 Shifting from fixed mindset to growth mindset involves a variety of activities and tremendous effort.